yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 - Backup Storage
 - Data Transfer

-**Invoices are sent to the email provided in the billing profile**.
-Refer to [Cluster costs](../cloud-billing-costs) for a summary of how cluster configurations are costed.
+For information on Yugabyte Cloud pricing, refer to the [Yugabyte Cloud Standard Price List](https://www.yugabyte.com/yugabyte-cloud-standard-price-list/).
+For a description of how cluster configurations are costed, refer to [Cluster costs](../cloud-billing-costs).

 ![Admin Billing tab](/images/yb-cloud/cloud-admin-billing.png)